dr-leo/PyHyphen/README.rst

 7. Changelog
 ======================

+New in Version 3.1:

+* add support for Python 3.7

+New in Version 3.0.2:

+* Fix user names with special characters under Windows and Python 3 (thanks @rupor!)

 New in Version 3.0.1:

-Fix source distribution which did not include C header files.
+* Fix source distribution which did not include C header files.

 New in Version 3.0.0: